alsyundawy/Spotify-Ad-free/README.md

 Overall I provide:
 * I provide Ad-Free mods for Desktops and the Android OS.
-* The UWP Spotify app gets updates _quicker_ since they are automatically compiled (which explaine the strange [versions scheme](https://en.wikipedia.org/wiki/Software_versioning)) which means the Win32 apps are uploaded 4-10 days later (depending how fast Spotify rolls them out).
+* The UWP Spotify app gets updates _quicker_ since they are automatically compiled (which explains the strange [versions scheme](https://en.wikipedia.org/wiki/Software_versioning) which means the Win32 apps are uploaded around 4-10 days later (depending how fast Spotify rolls them out).

 ### Reference
 * [abertschi/ad-free (github.com)](http://adfree.abertschi.ch) A modularized Ad Blocker for Spotify on Android.
 * [BlockTheSpot](https://github.com/master131/BlockTheSpot/) Spotify injection (for the Windows Desktop version only) which blocks video, audio & banner
 * [Spotify Terms and Conditions of Use](https://www.spotify.com/us/legal/end-user-agreement/#s9)